 Wynyard Train Station opening times are variable, so your best bet for a fully accessible convenience in this part of the CBD is the Wynyard Park public toilet, which is an automated facility.

-Hyde Park boasts five accessible public toilets to choose from, so wherever you are in the park you won’t be far from a bathroom.
+Wherever you are in the park you won’t be far from a bathroom.
 Hyde Park North 1 is very practically located right next to Hyde Park North 2, both on St James Road and both open all night.
 A little to the left you’ll also find the Elizabeth Street public toilet, and further down on the left corner is Hyde Park North, and Hyde Park North 3, located on College Street corner.
-And if the four places to pee in Hyde Park weren't enough, the South part also has an open public toilet, conveniently placed right next to Museum Station so you can head off to the next party quickly afterwards.
+The South part also has an open public toilet, conveniently placed right next to Museum Station so you can head off to the next party quickly afterwards.
 There's also St James Train Station's toilet, which is open 24hrs, and another one at Museum Train Station.

 Avoid the queue for the toilet at Mrs Macquarie's Road by crossing William Street and heading towards the fully accessible public toilet at Bourke Street Park.
 If you’re heading out of the gardens, this will be more practical and probably less crowded.

 Town Hall Train Station – George Street, Sydney

 George Street will undoubtedly be buzzing on New Year’s Eve, but if you can’t sneak your way into a venue to use the bathrooms, then stick to Town Hall Train Station, which will be open throughout the night.
 You simply need to ask for a key from staff on the night.

 If you’re crossing over from the Botanic Gardens towards Kings Cross station, Wulla Mulla Park has a public toilet for times of need.
 It's located in the reserve underneath the viaduct.